TechAriel/fabric-data-engineer-DP700/README.md

   Used PySpark notebooks to ingest, transform, and analyze lakehouse data with DataFrames, Delta tables, and visualisations.

+- **04 – Fabric Eventhouse & KQL Analytics:**

+  Queried real-time event data using Kusto Query Language (KQL) and T-SQL in a Microsoft Fabric Eventhouse.

 ---
 ## Skills Demonstrated